 Podcast interview recordings Software

-If you want to interview guests on your podcast or cohost, you will need to record your show from different locations.
+If you want to interview guests on your podcast or cohost, you must record your show from different locations.

 The below tools make it easy to make long-distance recordings without losing quality.

-SquadCast makes it easy to set up a remote podcast interview and get high-quality audio possible.
+SquadCast makes it easy to set up a remote podcast interview and get high-quality audio.
 It records lossless audio, offers video conferencing and provides separate tracks for each speaker.

 Zoom is a powerful tool, and one of the go-to online interview platforms for podcasting.
 The audio quality is above-average and ease-of-use for remote podcast interviews.

-Zoom allows you to save each speaker audio to separate tracks, but it does not provide lossless audio like other software such as SquadCast.
+Zoom allows you to save each speaker’s audio to separate tracks, but it does not provide lossless audio like other software such as SquadCast.

 You can also use Skype, but not recommended due to sound quality.

 Now it is time to record your first episode.